Reem Khalifa: Career

 Khalifa's career began with an internship at Asharq Al-Awsat in London, where she worked for The Majalla and Hia magazines from October 1997 to April 1998.
 From September 1998 to February 2000, she served as local affairs editor for Al Ayam in Bahrain.
-Later, she freelanced as a writer and editor for Al-Wasat and became an official correspondence for the Associated Press in the capital, Manama.
+Later, she freelanced as a writer and editor for Al-Wasat and became an official correspondent for the Associated Press in the capital, Manama.
 She moved to From March 2000 to April 2002, she was political editor for Al Khaleej, while also serving as Manama correspondent for the magazine Monte Carlo until mid-2003.

 Khalifa co-founded the international news bureau at Al-Wasat in 2002, where she specializes in diplomatic coverage, investigative reporting, and interviews with prominent Arab and international politicians.
 She covered area conferences such as the Arab League and Gulf Cooperation Council for Bahraini, Arab, and international outlets.
 She also covered the Arab Spring, including the Bahraini uprising of 2011.
 She famously was quoted in international media describing the killing of protesters who stormed the Pearl Roundabout on Bahrain Bloody Thursday (February 17) as a “real massacre.”
 Facing a defamation suit from the government, she labeled the accusation “part of a systematic campaign led by the government to prosecute the independent press and public figures who covered the events in Bahrain.”